 - hot glue / scissors

 If you want to be an overachiever, give it a binder on the edge- like a book binder.
-You can see I made a white binder on the blue Kindergarten pennant.
+(You can see I made a white binder on the blue Kindergarten pennant.)
 Cut out a 3” wide piece of coordinating felt that will go down the vertical side of the triangle.
-I wrapped the binder piece around to the back just a bit for a more finished look.
+I wrapped the binder piece around to the back for a more finished look.

-3. To make the flag stiff and from hanging down, hot glue a dowel horizontally across the back.
+3. To make the back to school flag stiff and keep it from flapping over itself, hot glue a dowel horizontally across the back.
 You don’t want the pennant flapping in the breeze.

-4. Attach a dowel down the side of the triangle and secure with hot glue.
+4. Attach a long dowel down the side of the triangle and secure with hot glue.
 My flags were so big I needed two dowels slightly staggered next to each other (another one just under the felt, hidden from view).